ssanj/describe/README.md

 38. def withFilter(p: T => Boolean): Try.this.WithFilter
 ```

+The ```d1``` method is just the first default formatting which sorts the results into separate numbered lines.
+There is also a ```d2``` that sorts the results into lines without numbering.
+The general rule is that if you want to use describe as an API, you can directly manipulate api.MethodInfo.
+Alternatively if you just want display some results to STDOUT, use the __d__ methods or write your own formatting.
+More on that later.

 If you did have an instance of a type you could achieve the same result with:

 ```